 To get a better, fuller sense of the values that comprise the foundation of our community and how we work together, read this.

-The Community Guidebook is a frequently updated, comprehensive overview on Sterling.
+The Student Handbook is a frequently updated, comprehensive overview on Sterling.

 - Create a sense of belonging, tradition, and celebration